Fantasy Grounds VTT on Steam - User reviews, Price & Information

 FANTASY GROUNDS is a powerful virtual tabletop that allows your TTRPG group to connect - whether you're around a table or online.
 With its updated visuals, versatile interface, comprehensive features, and vast library of supported game systems, Fantasy Grounds VTT provides unforgettable experiences!

-Fantasy Grounds VTT is a dragons, magic and software game developed and published by SmiteWorks USA and LLC.
+Fantasy Grounds VTT is a dragons, software and rpg game developed and published by SmiteWorks USA and LLC.

 Released on November 05th 2020 is available in English on Windows, MacOS and Linux.